Shigeru Ishiba: Foreign policy

-Ishiba was elected as Prime Minister during the closing months of Joe Biden's presidency in the United States, meeting with him at the APEC summit in Peru in November 2024, alongside South Korean President Yoon Suk Yeol.
-Later in January 2025 he held a virtual meeting with Biden and Philippine President Bongbong Marcos during which the three agreed to strengthen ties and cooperation.
+Ishiba was elected as prime minister during the closing months of Joe Biden's presidency in the United States, meeting with him at the APEC summit in Peru in November 2024, alongside South Korean president Yoon Suk Yeol.
+In November 2024, Ishiba urged American president Joe Biden to approve Nippon-US Steel deal, which he ultimately blocked.
+Later in January 2025 he held a virtual meeting with Biden and Philippine president Bongbong Marcos during which the three agreed to strengthen ties and cooperation.
 After Donald Trump won the 2024 presidential election, Ishiba congratulated him publicly, stating he would like to meet with him soon in his capacity as President-elect.
 Unlike his late former rival Shinzo Abe, Ishiba was not able to meet with Trump during his transition period.

+Ishiba has also advocated strengthening security cooperation among Indo-Pacific democracies while maintaining stable diplomatic relations with neighbouring countries.
+Although he has promoted the idea of an "Asian NATO", he has acknowledged that such a framework would require long-term discussion with Japan's allies.
 After Trump's inauguration, he sent him a congratulatory letter, in which he emphasized the importance of a free and open Indo-Pacific.
 By February a meeting was set up between the two; Ishiba stated that he would explain to Trump Japan's high investment in the United States and its contributions to US job creation, mirroring a strategy implemented by Abe to negotiate with Trump when he was prime minister.
-Ishiba sought the advice of Abe's widow, Akie Abe, along with former Prime Minister Fumio Kishida before the meeting.
+Ishiba sought the advice of Abe's widow, Akie Abe, along with former prime minister Fumio Kishida before the meeting.
 He said he would seek to form a “personal relationship” with Trump.
 Nevertheless, Ishiba and Trump were referred to as an “odd couple” by National Review and The Economist.